 “Neil is trying very hard but achieving very little” stated an early school report.
-Despite this inauspicious outlook, he was commissioned into the Royal Marines, qualified as a helicopter pilot and served 12 years in UK Special Forces (21 SAS).
-He subsequently founded a construction company which grew to £40 million turnover before being sold to a FTSE 100 company in 2011.
+Despite this inauspicious outlook and many subsequent setbacks, he was commissioned into the Royal Marines, qualified as a helicopter pilot and served 12 years in UK Special Forces (21 SAS) reaching the rank of Captain.
+Later on, he founded a construction company which grew to £40 million turnover before being sold to a FTSE 100 company in 2011.

-As a Director of Laughton & Co, he works with individuals and businesses helping them develop their powers of discovery, teamwork and adventure (www.laughton.co).
+At Laughton & Co, he dedicates his time to developing inspirational leaders and high-performing teams.
+Working with individuals and businesses, he helps them build their powers of discovery, teamwork and adventure (www.laughton.co).
+Neil is a Sussex Business Awards Winner, has a Certificate in Company Direction from the Institute of Directors and he won the Ness Award for “Inspirational leadership” from the Royal Geographical Society.
 He is also Chairman of the Scientific Exploration Society and Founder of the Penny Farthing Club.

 - Conference Keynotes